nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 This release introduces several useful new options for water quality simulations:

 - You can now use constant substance concentrations for laterals and boundary conditions (#1024).
+This means that you can input one concentration (e.g. 100%) to be applied to all laterals or boundary conditions in the simulation, for their whole duration.
 It is also still possible to specify a concentration time series for each individual lateral or boundary condition

-- You can now add substance concentrations to rain, e.g. to use as a label or tracer (#537)
+- You can now add substance concentrations to rain, e.g. to use as a label or tracer (#537).
+In the current implementation, the concentration is added all the rain, regardless of where it falls.
+In the near future you will also be able to label rain depending on the area where it falls.

-- You can now add substance concentrations to 1D initial concentrations (#609).
+- You can now add substance concentrations to 1D initial water (#609).
 This option was already available for 2D concentrations.

-- A diffusion parameter can be specified for each substance (#602)
+- A diffusion parameter can be specified for each substance, to set the amount of (physical) diffusion for that substance (#602).

 - Using water quality is disabled if your organisation does not include the water quality module in its contract (#625).
 This will become effective from March 1st, 2024.